atbu/ultra/README.md

 ## Implementation details

-Within the code, characters are represented as `u8`-typed values (unsigned 8-bit integers).
+Within the code, characters are represented as `int`-typed values.
 This makes calculating offsets much easier.
-They are translated from `char` to `u8` at the start of an operation, then back to `char` at the end to be displayed to the user.
+They are translated from `rune` to `int` at the start of an operation, then back to `int` at the end to be displayed to the user.